valeriansaliou/giggle/README.md

 You can try Giggle.js multiparty calls using the page: `./examples/muji_client.html`

-Open it on 3+ separate tabs or 3+ different computers, and login with 3+ different XMPP accounts (Jappix.com accounts only for this online demo).
-Then, join the same conference room (you can enter any room even if it doesn't exist, just be sure to use muc.jappix.com as a MUC server - eg: happy-muji-test@muc.jappix.com).
+Open it on 3+ separate tabs or 3+ different computers, and login with 3+ different XMPP accounts.
+Then, join the same conference room (you can enter any room even if it doesn't exist, on any open MUC server).

 The multiparty conference call should take some time to initiate.